-- ▶ Ctrl+left-click: You can select a number of entries by pressing and holding the Ctrl key. - ▶ Shift+left-click: All entries that are between the two selected entries are selected. - ▶ If Ctrl and Shift are held down at the same time, all entries between the two are selected.
+- Ctrl+left-click: By pressing and holding Ctrl you can select a number of entries. - Shift+left-click: All entries that are between the two selected entries are selected. - If Ctrl and Shift are held down at the same time, all entries between the two are selected.
 Entries already selected are retained. - ▶ Ctrl+A: All entries are selected.